Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 b = 5.0
 type(b) # float
 ```
-* is operator: Checks if 2 objects are refering to same object.
+* is operator: Checks if 2 objects are refering to the same object.
 ```Python
 some_var1 = 42
 some_var2 = 42